Consultant & Strategist

 Top Donor Engagement

 With an extensive background in fundraising, donor relations, program development and leadership, Sarah is committed to not only stewarding past gifts, but inspiring future philanthropy at higher education and non-profit organizations across the country.
 Known for being a “builder”, Sarah has been responsible for building new and innovative donor relations programs from the ground up at multiple educational institutions.
-She currently heads the comprehensive Donor Engagement Team at the University of Houston through oversight of donor relations, stewardship, special events, and advancement communications.
 Her hallmark programs have generated several millions of dollars in additional contributions, increased retention rates, and engaged donors at all levels of the giving pyramid.

 Drawing from her strengths in strategy and execution, Sarah is always looking for ways to turn challenges into opportunities.
 She believes that every team member is a fundraiser no matter their title, and every donor relations initiative should be designed to impact the fundraising bottom line.
 Looking towards the future of the donor relations field, Sarah focuses on the art and science of blending stewardship and cultivation.